 It’s been a busy few months in space news.
 This week, NASA scheduled the first all-female spacewalk in history and then promptly canceled it due to a lack of spacesuit availability.
 And recently, the SpaceX Dragon completed its first mission to the International Space Station.
-Both instances—one a failure and the other a success—illustrate that manufacturing and sourcing for the space industry
+Both instances—one a failure and the other a success—illustrate that manufacturing and sourcing for the space industry is extremely complex, and supply chain management is critical.
+These stellar examples give us a chance to look at the challenges that come with a complicated supply chain.

 For context, let’s look at another transportation industry: autos